ranganathvaikuntham/Auto-Insurance_Claim-Prediction/README.md

 Broadly we first run the data-processing in 'Preliminary-processing.ipynb' then we explore the data through 'EDA.ipynb' and finally we model our Machine learning algorithms in 'Machine_Learning_Modeling.ipynb'.

 ## Package Installations
 Package installation commands on top of a default anaconda environment are present in the first preprocessing notebook.
-They have alos been cited below for convenience.
+They have also been cited below for convenience.

 Kindly run the following commands on your Jupyter Notebook cell: